Guides

 Forgetting extra material

 Raw area is not always the purchase quantity.
-Flooring and tile often need 5% to 15% extra.
+Flooring and tile often need extra.

 Not splitting irregular spaces